 At the completion of this institute, participants will be able to:

-- Develop formative and summative assessments i.e. an assessment plan that maps to learning outcomes;
+- Develop formative and summative assessments; that is, an assessment plan that maps to learning outcomes

-- Integrate evidence-based pedagogies and technologies i.e. learning activities, instructional materials and resources, that support the course learning objectives;
+- Integrate evidence-based pedagogies and technologies, including learning activities, instructional materials and resources, that support the course learning objectives

-Participants will leave the institute with at least one developed learning unit, complete with learning outcomes, assessment, activities and resources – as well as a plan for the rest of the course.
+Participants will leave the institute with at least one developed learning unit, complete with learning outcomes, assessments, activities and resources, as well as a plan for the rest of the course.

 Focus topics for each day